Colorado State University

 Research Locations: Dry Valleys / Lakes Bonney, Fryxell, Hoare

 Initially funded in 1980, the U.S. Long-Term Ecological Research (LTER) Network is a collaborative effort involving more than 1,800 scientists and students.
 The McMurdo LTER program is an inter-disciplinary and multi-disciplinary study of the aquatic and terrestrial ecosystems in the ice-free McMurdo Dry Valleys.
 It is one of 26 LTER sites where researchers are studying ecological processes over long temporal and broad spatial scales.
-Researchers maintain (through application of water and nutrients), monitor (soil moisture and temperature), and sample (soils) in their long-term experimental plots near Lakes Bonnie, Fryxell, and Hoare.
+Researchers focusing on soils will maintain (through application of water and nutrients), monitor (soil moisture and temperature), and sample in their long-term experimental plots near Lakes Bonney, Fryxell, and Hoare.
 The project aims to determine the impacts of natural factors and those associated with potential climate change on the abundance, distribution, and diversity of soil biota.
 This six-year award cycle comprises seven collaborative projects: C-504-M (Gooseff), C-505-M (Priscu), C-506-M (Gooseff), C-507-M (Wall), C-508-M (Barrett), C-509-M (Lyons), and C-511-M (Doran).

 Field Season Overview: